filgf/grow3.js/website/learn.md

     var root = g.build();

 Giving a reference to the THREE.js scene is mandatory.
 Supplying a camera object in the constructor is optional.
 If given, it's possible to set the camera using the `camera()` rule.

 Calling `g.build()` triggers generating the structure and return a reference to its root node.

+### How it Actually Works

+The central hub of grow3.js is an object from the `grow3.System` prototype.
+It contains all rules (predefined or added through the `rules()` method), modifiers and helper functions.
+To be able to access them without prepending the object name (f.e. `g.` in the example before), I recommend to surround your actual script with `with(g) {...}'.

+The `build()` function starts the evaluation of the script.
+As the `rule()` method wraps each rule it is possible to intercept each recursive call and put it in a backlist to ensure are breadth first evaluation strategy and manage *state* information.

 ## Rules